Explicit constructions of some infinite families of finite-dimensional irreducible representations of the type $\mathsf{E}_{6}$ and $\mathsf{E}_{7}$ simple Lie algebras

-In view of \JLemmas, we will, as needed, identify any $P_{\mytinyE_{7}}(\omega_{1})$-framed array $\telt$ from $L_{\mytinyE_{7}}(k\omega_{1})$ using the coordinates of \EsevenParallelogramFiguresAfive\ or of \EsevenParallelogramFiguresAsix.
-In \CoefficientFigures, we supply coefficients to the edges of the $J_{5}$- and $J_{6}$-components of $L_{\mytinyE_{7}}(k\omega_{1})$.
+\CoefficientFiguresPartTwo, we supply coefficients to the edges of the $J_{5}$- and $J_{6}$-components of $L_{\mytinyE_{7}}(k\omega_{1})$.
 But, as observed in the third paragraph of this section, this results in twice defining coefficients for edges of color $i \in \{1,2,3,4\}$.
 That the two definitions agree is the content of the next result.

 {\bf \AgreeLemma}\ \ {\sl Let $\relt \myarrow{i} \selt$ be an edge in} $L_{\mytinyE_{7}}(k\omega_{1})$ {\sl with color $i \in \{1,2,3,4\}$.
 Let $\myqP^{(i)}_{\relt,\selt}$ be the product associated to this edge in \EsevenParallelogramFigureAfivePartTwo, and let $\myqQ^{(i)}_{\relt,\selt}$ denote the product from \EsevenParallelogramFigureAsixPartTwo.
 Then $\myqP^{(i)}_{\relt,\selt} = \myqQ^{(i)}_{\relt,\selt}$.}